wistia/wistia-open-docs/_posts/hubspot.md

 1. Enable the integration inside your HubSpot account.
 2. Add the integration JavaScript snippet to your website.
 3. Set up Turnstile to work with HubSpot.
-4. Send emails using Email Merge Tags
+4. Send emails using Email Merge Tags.

 ### Enable the Integration in HubSpot

-To enable the integration within HubSpot, log into your HubSpot account, click on your beautiful face (or your profile picture) in the upper right of the screen, and go to **Integrations**.
+To enable the integration within HubSpot, log into your HubSpot account, click on your beautiful face (your profile picture) in the upper right of the screen, and go to **Integrations**.

 {% post_image hashed_id: '7d06e29a791a7387630c66994f78d802a63a952b', width: 300, class: 'float_left' %}